-For your Palladium plating requirements, Professional Plating, Inc. has facilities for palladium electroplating both small and large parts in various sized barrels, racks and wiring.
+For your Palladium Plating requirements, ProPlate® has facilities for palladium electroplating both small and large parts in various sized barrels and racks, along with custom and prototype metal finishing.

 Palladium, like gold, does not react with oxygen at room temperatures to form an oxide.
 Like gold, Palladium is well suited to plating applications where the prevention of oxide formation is required.